alexandroid000/improv/moco_paper/moco_paper.md

 \newcommand{\by}[1]{& \qquad \text{ #1 }}

 \abstract{
-We introduce a new software tool, Improv, for high-level description of robotic motion, along with immediate simulation of the resulting movement ("live-coding" for robots).
-The system is composed of a domain-specific language, which compiles to instructions in a Haskell client library for ROS, the "Robot Operating System," which controls the robot, either in simulation or reality.
-ROS is an open-source robot software framework which is widely used in academia and industry, and is supported by many commercially available robots.
+We introduce a new software tool, Improv, a programming language for high-level description of robot motion, integrated with immediate simulation of the resulting movement ("live-coding" for robots).
+The system is composed of a domain-specific language, which compiles to instructions which control the robot, either in simulation or reality.
+Simulation is done through a Haskell client for ROS.
+ROS ("Robot Operating System") is an open-source robot software framework which is widely used in academia and industry, and is supported by many commercially available robots.
 The compilation step is performed whenever the user saves changes to their program file, creating a "live-coding" interface which works with any text editor and provides immediate visual feedback in the robot simulator.
-The domain-specific language is inspired by abstractions from choreographic terminology.
-It allows for several ways of composing and transforming movement primitives, such as reversing movements in space and time, and changing the relative timing of movements.
+The domain-specific language is inspired by choreographic techniques, and allows for several ways of composing and transforming movement primitives, such as reversing movements in space and time, and changing the relative timing of movements.
 Currently, *Improv* can be used to control any robot which uses the `Twist` message type in ROS, and has been tested with TurtleBot robots in the Gazebo simulation engine.
-We hope this tool will be of interest to people looking for an accessible way to generate robot motion, such as educators, artists, and researchers.
+The intended users of this tool are anyone looking for an accessible way to generate robot motion, such as educators, artists, and researchers.
 }

 Introduction